bisq-network/bisq/doc/ui-development-notes.md

 It is the abstraction/presentation of the view.
 Can be used for unit testing.

-It knows the model but it does not know the CodeBehind (View)
+It knows the model (via Guice injection) but it does not know the CodeBehind (View)

 #####Responsibility:
 * Holds the state of the view/CB